 We were invited to introduce OIA and present our work on AI for healthcare at the Thames Valley Artificial Intelligence meetup organised by Barclays AI Frenzy and Innovation Catalyst, University of Reading.

 OIA INVITED TO the global ai & big data world EXPO in london, u.k. TO DELIVER A TALK ON CAUSAL MACHINE LEARNING IN HEALTHCARE

 Invited by the organisers, Dr. Zenil (CEO) presented our research on AI for medicine at the World Expo on AI, Big Data & IoT at the Olympia Exhibition Centre on the 25th April in London, U.K.

 We were invited to present our algorithms and novel approaches to machine learning, healthcare and personalised medicine at the Datageeks Data Day 2019 sponsored by BMW, Airbus, and AID at the impressive BMW IT Zentrum (ITZ) in Munich, Germany before a crowd of 600 people.
 Jürgen Riedel (CTO), and Hector Zenil (CEO) from OIA attended the conference.
 Hector's talk can be found on video here.

 OIA's CEO and Founder, Dr. Zenil, presenting at BMW's IT headquarters in Munich, 9 March 2019

-We had a successful meeting with our >1K people group (UK-AI Innovation) in East London to explain our most recent results in Artificial Intelligence and Machine Learning, their potential to transform academia and industry including healthcare, and also their current limitations and challenges.
-Subscribe to our UK-AI Innovation group led by Oxford Immune Algorithmics (OIA).
+We had a successful meeting with our >1K people group in East London to explain our most recent results in Artificial Intelligence and Machine Learning, their potential to transform academia and industry including healthcare, and also their current limitations and challenges.
+Subscribe to our group led by Oxford Immune Algorithmics (OIA).